A Little Bit About Me

 Patrick Hunter is a 2 Spirit Ojibway artist, graphic designer, and entrepreneur from Red Lake, Ontario.
 In 2011, he made the move to Toronto to pursue a career in the arts after completing the graphic design program at Sault College in Sault Ste.
 Marie, Ontario.

-Working part-time and contract to contract made it clear to Patrick that a major career decision would would need to be taken.
+Working part-time and contract to contract made it clear to Patrick that a major career decision would need to be taken.
 Knowing that his cultural background was an asset to his success, in 2014 he launched Patrick Hunter Art & Design.
 Specializing in fine and digital artwork and designs from his Ojibway roots with the intent to create a broader awareness of Indigenous culture and iconography.

 He is best known for his paintings in the Woodland art style, but is also making a name for himself in the corporate world through artistic and graphic collaborations with RBC and BMO Banks, Ernst & Young, West Elm, Staples Promotional Products. eBay Canada, CTV and Global Affairs Canada to name a few.